fsteff/certacrypt/docs/multiwriter.md

 Multiple spaces can intersect, but write permissions in one do not automatically give write permissions in the other - even if the directory structure would suggest that.
 A space is owned by one user and its definition can only be modified by that user.

-It is implemented using an Access-Control-List (ACL) composed of:
+It is implemented using an Access-Control-Lists (ACL) appended to the root vertice's edges.

-- a root vertice (or a number of it)
-- included directories (array of path specifications - allow wildcards?)
-- shared directories that are merged into the root vertice (root vertice id : shared vertice id pairs)
+These ACLs define included and excluded directories and usually are restricted to a set of hypercore feeds.

-  - in case of revokation, the referenced vertex can either be removed (which removes all of the files of the user) or the vertex is pinned to a certain version
+In case of revokation, the referenced vertex can either be removed (which removes all of the files of the user) or the vertex is pinned to a certain version.
-- optionally a view merging strategy

 Spaces create a merged directory view - if there are multiple intersecting spaces, that happens independently of each other!
 To create such a view various strategies are possible, the simplest one (and therefore initiall implemented) is only using timestamps (last-write-wins).